Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 with you.’
 So they will say: ‘What is it?
 Did He not whiten our faces, make our scales heavy, enter us into Paradise and protect us from the fire?’
 He said: Then He will remove the cover and they will look at Him.
 And He did not give them anything more beloved to them, than looking at Him.
 And this is the extra (mentioned in Sūrah Yūnus)."*** (Ahmad, Ibn Mājah and An-Nasāī with a slight difference - sahīh)

-And Suhayb ibn Sinān Ar-Rūmī (رضي‬ الله عنه‬) narrated:
+And Suhayb ibn Sinān Ar-Rūmī (رضي الله عنه) narrated:

 ***"From the Prophet (ﷺ) regarding the words of Allāh – jalla dhikruhu (in the translation): **"For those who do good is the best** (reward) a**nd extra."** (Yūnus 18:76) He said: ‘The best (reward) is Paradise, and the extra is looking at the Face of Allāh.
 No darkness will cover their faces, nor humiliation after they have looked at Him."*** (Al-Kāmil fī Ad-Du’afā by Ibn ‘Adī – *hasan* or *sahīh*)

-And Jarīr ibn ‘Abdullāh (رضي‬ الله عنه‬) said:
+And Jarīr ibn ‘Abdullāh (رضي الله عنه) said:

 ***"We were sitting with the Messenger of Allāh (ﷺ) when he looked at the moon on the night of full-moon.
 Then he said: ‘Verily you will be presented to your Lord – ‘azza wa jalla – and you will see Him, just as you see this moon, you have no difficulty in seeing it.
 So if you are capable of avoiding to miss a prayer before the rising of the sun and before its setting, then do so.’
 He said: Then he recited: ‚And exalt your Lord by praising Him before the rising of the sun and before its setting."*** (Tā-hā 20:130)" (Sahīh Ibn Mājah)